symfony/symfony-docs/rate_limiter.rst

 Exposing the Rate Limiter Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using a rate limiter in APIs, it's common to include some standard HTTP
+When using a rate limiter in APIs, it is common to include some standard HTTP
 headers in the response to expose the limit status (e.g. remaining tokens, when
 new tokens will be available, etc.)